Xavier Smith

 Xavier Smith Career

-After going undrafted in the 2023 NFL Draft, Xavier Smith signed with the Los Angeles Rams as an undrafted free agent.
-He was initially waived during the final roster cuts but was re-signed to the practice squad.
-Smith spent the entire 2023 season on the practice squad, demonstrating his perseverance and commitment to improving his skills.
+After going unselected in the 2023 NFL draft, Xavier Smith signed with the Los Angeles Rams as an undrafted free agent.
+He was waived at final roster cuts and spent his rookie season on the practice squad, signing a reserve/future contract with the Rams on January 16, 2024.

 Xavier Smith Family